 I am Lecturer in Global Digital Cultures at the Department of Digital Humanities in King’s College, London.
 In my research, I study the seemingly mundane everyday operation and governance of the Internet through a blend of sociological and technological analysis.
 My interest is in the intrinsic qualities of interdependence which characterize Internet infrastructure.
 I employ qualitative methods in my research to study the practices, communities and institutions of the technical personnel responsible for building and operating the interconnected, interdependent technological systems of Internet infrastructure.

 I won the 2016 iConference Doctoral Dissertation Award for my dissertation, in which I studied the role of social trust relationships in the practice of interconnecting the thousands of networks which make up the global Internet.
-In ongoing research, funded by the UC Berkeley Center for Long-Term Cybersecurity, I am extending my doctoral work to study trust relationships in the practices of information security professionals.
+In ongoing research, I have been studying social relations of practice and organisational problems in the field of cybersecurity.

 I graduated with a Ph.D. from the UC Berkeley School of Information in 2014.
 Prior to my doctoral studies, I spent a decade as a programmer and technical architect in companies such as Adobe Systems and Sun Microsystems.